SachinGuria47/Analyzing-Price-Trends-and-Predicting-Economic-Index-Movements-using-Machine-Learning/README.md

-# Analyzing Price Trends and Predicting Economic Index Movements using Machine Learning
+# Analyzing Price Trends and Predicting Economic Index Movements Using Machine Learning on the All India Consumer Price Index  up to February 2024